 Impact on Adventures

 I could try and work out my route so I stay in a bed and can rest for a night or two.
 Or camp where there are toilet facilities.
 But hey, that’s in an ideal world.
-In reality, it’s tougher to make happen.
+In reality, it’s not going to happen.
 My days are much shorter if I think I can hike.
 My legs ache.
 My back aches.
 I stop a million times.
-The buggy is hauled along by its handles as nothing is going around my bloated stomach.
-Before the buggy, I took all the weight of my bag on my shoulders, not being able to bear the hip strap near me.
+The buggy is hauled along by its handles because I cannot bear anything going around my bloated stomach.
+Before the buggy, I took all the weight of my bag on my shoulders, not being able to cope with the hip strap around me.

 I was terrified my body would go haywire with the physical exertion on this mammoth hike, causing periods to happen far more often (this has happened in the past).
 Thankfully, our bodies are amazing things.
 It got the message that this was going to be its new life for a while and sorted itself out.
 And even though my diet has been dire for the past year of camping, I never once skipped a period.
 The pains have lessened by about half, too, which is an absolute godsend as doctors were unable to prescribe me painkillers that actually worked.

 My days are much shorter if I choose to hike.
 My legs ache.
 My back aches.
 I stop a million times.